afrancescanieto/NetSec-Project/Information Gathering/IDS and IPS Identification Analysis.md

 3. If that is also unsucessful, it analyzes all the responses collectively to and guesses if a WAF is in place, responding to the attacks

 **wafw00f <\domain_URL\>**

-Use the following command to view all the firewalls wafw00f can detect
+Use the following command to view all the firewalls wafw00f can detect:

 **wafw00f -l**